trolund/mbse-drone-collaboration-simulation/README.md

     * How fast will the truck be able to drive through the streets?
     * Is this practical? - will it interrupt the "normal" traffic too much?
 * Optimize order of packages fetched from truck
-* Optimize flying patch of drone
+* Optimize flying patch of drones
 * Optimize with delivering multiple packages at one time. (in container (task))
 * Multiple drones lifting heavy packages.